zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where \\(S\\) is the scattering matrix.

 Since the scattering matrix of a spherical particle (given by Eqn.
-19.6) is diagonal, our task is reduced to determination of the squared magnitude of the complex vector
+19.6) is diagonal, our task is reduced to determination of the squared magnitude of the tangent vector

 $$ \tag{19.28}
 	\begin{bmatrix}